aannonymouuss/PLMs-in-Practical-KBQA/README.md

 This is the accompanying code & benchmarks for the paper "[An Empirical Study of Pre-trained Language Models in Simple Knowledge Graph Question Answering](null)"

 ## Requirements
+Please install the following dependency libraries.
-- simpletransformers
+- simpletransformers == 0.63.7
 - sklearn
-- seqeval
-- logging
-- psutil
 - fuzzywuzzy
 - nltk
-- time
-- unicodedata
-- math
-- pickle
-- argparse
-- glob
-- logging
-- itertools
-- sys
-- os
-- random
-- timeit
-- collections
-- functools
-- pandas
-- numpy
-- pytorch
+- pytorch == 1.12
-- json
-- transformers
+- transformers == 4.20.1
-- tqdm
 - Python version >= 3.7

 ## Package Description